aibaba-ai/aibaba-ai/libs/partners/qdrant/README.md

 # langchain-qdrant

-This package contains the AI Agents Force integration with [Qdrant](https://qdrant.tech/).
+This package contains the Aibaba AI integration with [Qdrant](https://qdrant.tech/).

 ## Installation